bmn/livesplit_asl_misc/README.md

 To disable events (i.e. to only split at the end of a stage), uncheck the `Stage Events` settings category.

+## Pre-made Split Files
+A collection of LSS split files for LiveSplit, designed for this autosplitter, are available.

+See [Split Files](.Split%20Files) for more details.

 ## Custom Split Points
 The Custom Splits feature lets you choose extra places to split, triggered when you reach particular room coordinates.